Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Related Works

 \section{Related Works}

-\textbf{Model Pruning.} Over the past few years, a plethora of research has been done to perform efficient model compression via pruning, particularly in centralized training \cite{ma2021non, frankle2018lottery, liu2021sparse, you2019drawing, he2018amc, kundu2019psconv}.
-Pruning essentially identifies and removes the unimportant parameters to yield compute-efficient inference models.
-More recently, sparse learning \cite{evci2020rigging, kundu2021dnr, dettmers2019sparse, raihan2020sparse, kundu2020pre}, a popular form of model pruning, has gained significant traction as it can yield FLOPs advantage even during training.
-In particular, it ensures only $d\%$ of the model parameters remain non-zero during the training for a target parameter density $d$ ($d < 1.0$ and sparsity is $100 - d$\%), potentially enabling training compute and comm. cost if deployed for FL.
+\textbf{Model pruning.} In the past few years, a plethora of research focused on model compression via pruning \citep{frankle2018lottery, liu2021sparse, you2019drawing, kundu2021attentionlite, niu2020reuse, kundu2023learning}.
+Pruning essentially identifies and removes the unimportant weights to yield efficient inference models.
+To this aim, various methods have been proposed for different purposes.
+Here, we focus on Sparse Learning, which can potentially reduce the update size and compression errors \citep{xu2020compressed} for FL users.

-\textbf{Dynamic network rewiring (DNR).} We leverage DNR \cite{kundu2021dnr}, to sparsely learn the sparsity mask of each client.
-In DNR, a model starts with randomly initiated mask following the target parameter density $d$.
-After an epoch, the client evenly prunes the lowest $p_r\%$ weights from each layer based on absolute magnitude, where $p_r$ is prune rate.
-Note, this $p_r\%$ pruning happens on top of the sparse model with density $d$, allowing $p_r\%$ weights to be regrown.
-DNR then ranks each layer based on the normalized contribution of the summed non-zero weight magnitudes.
-Finally, the client regrows total $p_r\%$ weights in a non-uniform way, allowing more regrowth to the layers having higher rank.
-This process iteratively repeats over epochs to finally learn the mask.
+\textbf{Sparse learning.} It is a popular form of model pruning that recently has gained significant traction \citep{evci2020rigging, kundu2020pre, kundu2019psconv}.
+In particular, in sparse learning with target density $d$, only $d\%$ of the model parameters remain non-zero during the training ($d << 1.0$ and sparsity is $1.0 - d$).